1. Have a Drink of Authentic Montana Moonshine at Willie’s

 11. Get Some Comfort Food

 The food in Ennis is as abundant as it is unique.
 But sometimes you just want some comfort food – and boy, does Ennis have a lot of that!
 For some classic pizza head to the Alley Bistro at dinner or head over to the convenient Gravel Bar for Buffalo burgers, barbeque sandwiches and an upscale bar menu at lunch or dinner.
-Or try the Bear Trap Grille for home-cooked breakfast and lunches with fantastic hot sandwiches and burgers.
+Or try the Bear Trap Grille for home-cooked dinner with fantastic hot sandwiches and burgers.
 And don’t miss the home-baked goodies at the Pic-a-nic Basket…mmmm.

 You can’t go to one of the most historic cowboy towns in Montana without picking up some authentic western gifts for they folks at home or the kids with you!
 Head to the award-winning My Home in Montana gift shop for an astounding variety of Montana made gifts, toys, books, jewelry and more!
 Or stop in the Trading Post, the long time mainstay of Ennis’ Mainstreet.
-From men’s, women’s and even children’s clothing, head to the Ennis Trading Post for western-wear with today’s flair!
+Western-wear with today’s flair!

 13. Take the Kids Swimming